 What does it mean to be the Program Coordinator of a nature center and sanctuary?
 As the Program Coordinator, my main responsibilities are to plan, promote, and coordinate all public events and programs for Hunt Hill, such as Birds & Beer, Soup Lunch, Adult Spanish Camp, and more!
 I also manage seasonal summer staff and summer day camps for children.

-Contact Darcy: program@hunthill.org
+Contact Marissa: program@hunthill.org

 Sally Bartz, Office Manager since March 2014: has 3 kids, 4 grandchildren and a Westie named Jojo.
 She lives in Shell Lake where she enjoys quilting, being with family and friends, reading mysteries, and snowshoeing.